mfelleisen/Qwirkle/Player/README.md

 ## Players

-The component in this directory implements a Maze player.
+The component in this directory implements a Q player.

 A player implements the mechanism that employs "strategies" to compute responses.
-For Maze, a strategy is a function from the current state of the game and the player's current goal to a response.
+For Q, a strategy is a function from the current state of the game and the player's current goal to a response.

 Some player implementations realize